-Dracaena Marginata Plants prefer medium light, but survive in lower light situations.
-Lower light slows down the growth rate of a Dracaena Marginata Plant and reduces the size of new leaves.
-Direct sun burns the leaves of a Dracaena maginata plant.
+Light: Dracaena marginata plants prefer medium light, but survive in lower light situations.
+Lower light slows down the growth rate of a Dracaena marginata Plant and reduces the size of new leaves.
+Direct sun burns the leaves.

 Water: Over- watering causes root-rot and is the main reason Dracaena marginata plants die.
-Water a Dracaena Marginata or Dragon Tree well and do not water again until the top 50% of the soil is dry, in low light this could be up to three weeks.
-Brown tips on a Dracaena Marginata Plant indicate over-watering or too much fluoride or salt in the water.
+Water well and do not water again until the top 50% of the soil is dry, in low light this could be up to three weeks.
+Brown tips indicate over-watering or too much fluoride or salt in the water.
 Numerous yellow leaves at the bottom of the plants means a Dracaena marginata needs more water.

-A Dracaena Marginata is a slow-growing plant that does not need much fertilizer.
-Feed a Dracaena marginata plant once a month in the spring and summer with a water-soluble well-balanced plant food at 1/2 the recommended strength.
+Fertilizer: A Dracaena marginata is a slow-growing plant that does not need much fertilizer.
+Feed a once a month in the spring and summer with a water-soluble, well-balanced plant food diluted to 1/2 the recommended strength.

 You can read all my care tips for a Dracaena marginata in the popular Houseplant section of the website.